NablaVM/doc-file-pile/vm/devices/host-device.md

 **Overview**

-The system command is a set of functionality that allows the vm to interact with a small set of the host system.
+The host command is a set of functionality that allows the vm to interact with a small set of the host system.

 **clock**